lavanyareddyc/junit-java-example/README.md

 # JUnit-maven-example
-This is sample JUnit + maven  project in Java.
-It shows how to upload test result file on JIRA instance using [QMetry for JIRA - Test Management](https://marketplace.atlassian.com/plugins/com.infostretch.QmetryTestManager/cloud/overview).
+This is the sample JUnit + maven  project in Java.
+It shows the how to upload test result file on JIRA instance using [QMetry for JIRA - Test Management](https://marketplace.atlassian.com/plugins/com.infostretch.QmetryTestManager/cloud/overview).

 ### Run test